Man of the West: Plot

 When she is nearly undressed, Tobin steps in and ends the situation.
 He tells everyone to go to sleep and sends Link and Billie to sleep in the barn.

 Claude Tobin (John Dehner), another cousin, arrives the next morning and is displeased at finding Link there.
 Tobin rejects the suggestion of Claude and Coaley that it would be best to kill Link and the others.
 They all depart on the four-day trip to Lassoo in three wagons and two on horseback.

 When they make camp on the trail, Link seeks revenge for the brutal treatment of Billie at the ranch and goads the brutal Coaley into a fistfight.
-Link beats his cousin severely, then forcibly strips him of his clothes as revenge for forcing Billie to strip at the barn.
-Deeply humiliated, Coaley attempts to shoot the unarmed Link, but Sam interferes and is shot instead.
-Tobin then shoots Coaley for disobeying him.
+Link beats his cousin severely, then forcibly strips him of his clothes as revenge for forcing Billie to strip at the cabin.
+Deeply humiliated, Coaley attempts to shoot the unarmed Link, but Sam interferes and is shot dead instead.
+Tobin then shoots Coaley dead for disobeying him.

 During the trip Billie bemoans the fact that Link is a man worth loving but that she cannot have him.
 He says he has a wife and two children in Good Hope.

 With the town of Lassoo in sight, Link volunteers to go in and do the holdup job, secretly hoping that in town he can seek help.
 Tobin insists that he be accompanied by the mute Trout.
-It turns out that Lassoo is a ghost town, its bank deserted except for a frightened Mexican woman who has the two at gunpoint when Trout coldly shoots her.
-Link uses the woman’s gun to kill Trout.
+It turns out that Lassoo is a ghost town, its bank deserted except for a frightened Mexican woman named Juanita, who has the two at gunpoint when Trout coldly shoots her.
+Link uses the woman's gun to kill Trout.
 He then awaits the arrival of Claude and Ponch.
-In a drawn-out gun battle, Link kills Ponch first, then eventually and with some regret - because as children the two of them had been fairly close - Claude.
+In a drawn-out gun battle, Link kills Ponch first, then eventually and with some regret – because as children the two of them had been fairly close – Claude.
+Juanita's husband returns as Link leaves town.
+"I'm sorry" is all Link can say to him.

 Returning to camp, Link discovers to his horror that Billie has been raped and beaten.
 He goes in search of Tobin, who is on a cliff nearby.
-Link calls out to his uncle that he, like Lassoo, is a ghost and is finished.
+Link calls out to his uncle that he, like Lassoo, is a ghost and is finished, and Link is going to take him in.
 Tobin starts ranting and firing his gun, and Link finally shoots him and reclaims the bag of Good Hope's money.

-Riding back to civilisation, Billie tells Link she loves him but, knowing that he intends to return to his home and his family, she is resigned to the fact that she must resume her singing career and proceed alone.
+Riding back to civilization, Billie tells Link she loves him but, knowing that he intends to return to his home and his family, she is resigned to the fact that she must resume her singing career and go on with life alone.